 "I have created a guided visualization to connect you with your liver.
 The purpose is to gain a perception of yourself and your environment viewed from a place where clarity and purity are paramount..."

 "Spontaneous fainting, an unexplained phenomenon, is a clue to the nature of consciousness...
 I guess 30% of us will instantly "faint" with nothing more than a touch and a few quick words.
-I can find no hard numbers, but this is not a myth, and it seems to have little to do with age or gender.
 It's called 'rapid induction'..."

 "Living systems, like us, engage our environment.
 We interact, express, modulate, and are modulated by our environment...
 We are not just 'subject to' or 'creatively imagining'; we do both.
 Their combination is how we control our world..."